Skip to main content

 2. Rebuild the same challenge string.
 Call signMessage again.

 Most Ethereum-compatible wallets use deterministic signing for the same message and key (RFC 6979 style).
 When that holds, you recover the exact seed you registered: same commitments, no PIN round-trip, no new primitive.
-If an unusual wallet environment disagrees, our registry check fails cleanly and the user continues through PIN or recovery, same as before.
+If an unusual wallet environment disagrees, our commitment check fails cleanly and the user continues through PIN or recovery, same as before.

 We packaged that path as unlockSeedFromWallet in the React SDK and call it from useLogin before we ask for a PIN.